Canning Town station: Stratford International DLR extension

 The North London Line platforms closed on 9 December 2006 as part of the closure of the to section of the line.
 On 31 August 2011 these platforms re-opened on the new Stratford International branch of the Docklands Light Railway.

+On 11 November 2015, the Mayor of London announced that from January 2016 the station would be rezoned to be on the boundary of London fare zone 2 and 3, having previously solely been zone 3.

-In October 2019, the station was hit by Extinction Rebellion (XR) protests, causing the suspension of services at rush hour.
-During the protest, two XR members climbed on top of a train, one appearing to kick commuters who were attempting to remove them.
-The protest ended when the protesters were grabbed by their ankles, dragged onto the platform and mobbed by the crowd.
+In October 2019, the station was disrupted by protests led by the environmental pressure group Extinction Rebellion (XR), causing the suspension of services at rush hour.
+During the protest, two XR members climbed on top of a Jubilee line train, one of whom appeared to kick commuters who were attempting to remove them.
+The growing crowd proceeded to throw objects at the protesters before a commuter grabbed them by the ankles and dragged them off the train and onto the platform, where a physical altercation took place.